worldline/learning-kotlin/docs/src/en/front-development/README.md

 ## Kotlin/JS and Kotlin/WASM

-Kotlin/JS can also target the web and even use web frameworks (such as react) in Kolitn.
+- Kotlin/JS can also target the web and even use web frameworks (such as react) in Kolitn.

-Kotlin WASM is another possibility to target the web but this will generate WASM instead of pure JS code.
+- Kotlin WASM is another possibility to target the web but this will generate WASM instead of pure JS code.
-It can be used for example to develop computation intensive libraries.
+  - It can be used for example to develop computation intensive libraries.
-Maybe we can do even more in the future with as all these technologies (Kotlin, WASM and Kotlin/WASM) evolve.
-For example, [WASI](https://wasi.dev/) allows WASM to communicate with the operating system.
-This means that me may see Kotlin/WASM project projects in the future that can target both the browser and the OS.
+- Maybe we can do even more in the future with as all these technologies (Kotlin, WASM and Kotlin/WASM) evolve. - For example, [WASI](https://wasi.dev/) allows WASM to communicate with the operating system. - This means that me may see Kotlin/WASM project projects in the future that can target both the browser and the OS.
-Let's keep watching ::smile::.
+- Let's keep watching 😄.

 ### PW: Kotlin/WASM web app

+- Both Kotlin/WASM and Kotlin/JS wizards on IntelliJ work similarly.
+  - The IDE generates a Kotlin file that will compile later WASM and / or JS.
+Kotlin/JS generated only JS while Kotin/WASM generates both JS and WASM.
+  - In both cases, the entry point of the generated code is a JS file called **module_name.js**.
+  - The IDE also generates an **index.html** in the resources folder which loads the generated JS explained above (the one named **module_name.js**).
+  - The task `wasmBrowserDevelopmentRun` or `jsWasmBrowserDevelopmentRun` will run a local server that hosts both the **index.html** files and the generated JS and WASM files.
-- Enable the kotlin wasm wizard by enabling **kotlin.wasm.wizard** in IntelliJ's registry (open the registry by double tapping shift and typing "registry" in the search box) or clone [this project](https://github.com/worldline/learning-kotlin/tree/main/material/kotlin-wasm-starter).
+- Let's create a Kotlin/WASM app.
+First, Enable the kotlin wasm wizard by enabling **kotlin.wasm.wizard** in IntelliJ's registry (open the registry by double tapping shift and typing "registry" in the search box) or clone [this project](https://github.com/worldline/learning-kotlin/tree/main/material/kotlin-wasm-starter).

 ![](../../assets/kotlin-wasm-flag.png)